BhavyaSahithi1423/Memory-Game/README.md

    git clone https://github.com/BhavyaSahithi1423/Memory-Game.git
 2. **Navigate to the project directory:** cd memory-game
-3.**Open the Game:**
+3. **Open the Game:**
    Launch the game by opening index.html in your preferred web browser

 ## How to Play
 Click on any card to flip it and reveal its symbol.
 Try to find a matching card by clicking another card.
 If the cards match, they will remain face up; if they don't, they will flip back down after a brief delay.
-Aim to match all pairs while minimizing your time!
+Aim to match all pairs while minimizing your time.
-Once all pairs are matched, the game will display your total time taken.\
+Once all pairs are matched, the game will display your total time taken.

 ## Contributions
 Contributions are welcome!
 Here’s how you can help enhance the game: